 Corrosion is the gradual wearing away of metal piping caused by a chemical reaction between the metal surface and water or environments.

-Several factors can accelerate corrosion in plumbing systems, including the pH and mineral content of the water, oxygen levels, pipe materials and joining methods, and external environmental conditions like moisture and soil acidity.
+Several factors can speed up corrosion in plumbing systems.
+The pH and mineral content of water, oxygen levels, the materials and methods used in pipes, and external conditions like moisture and soil acidity all play a role.

 Types of Corrosion in Plumbing Systems